-“Time marches on.
-Succession is on the horizon.
+“Time marched on.
+Succession was on the horizon.
 Tim and I are working together towards a degree of continuity in ethos and in our approach to our making practice.” - Peter Layton

 At its heart, glassmaking is a collaborative art form.
-This exhibition, Confluence, our joint exhibition, signifies a coming together - a merging, mingling and blending of ideas - a meeting of minds.
-If that sounds pretentious, that isn’t our intention.
-We simply want to illustrate a synergistic process, a way of working alongside one another where each of us contributes to the other’s creative journey.
+This exhibition, Confluence, our joint exhibition, signified a coming together - a merging, mingling and blending of ideas - a meeting of minds.
+If that sounds pretentious, that was never our intention.
+We simply wanted to illustrate a synergistic process, a way of working alongside one another where each of us contributes to the other’s creative journey.

 Blue Glacier by Peter Layton